-Hazard has helped the Blues win two Premier League titles, an FA Cup and a Europa League trophy in his six years at Stamford Bridge, establishing himself as one of the world’s best players in that time.
+Hazard helped the Blues win two Premier League titles, an FA Cup and a Europa League trophy in his seven years at Stamford Bridge, establishing himself as one of the world’s best players in that time.

-The Belgium international provided two assists – setting up Branislav Ivanovic and winning a penalty which Frank Lampard converted – as the Blues beat Wigan 2-0.
+Hazard immediately provided a sign of things to come on his debut, setting up Branislav Ivanovic and winning a penalty which Frank Lampard converted – as the Blues beat Wigan 2-0.

-Hazard named this game as one of his top three moments in a Chelsea shirt, but the way the Blues have started the season, there’s every chance he could create some more special moments this season.
+Hazard named this game as one of his top three moments in a Chelsea shirt.

 Later in the 2012-13 season, Hazard’s splendid individual goal in stoppage time sent Chelsea through to the round of 16 in the Europa League.